awsdocs/iam-user-guide/doc_source/id_roles_create_for-user_externalid.md

 ![\[The description of a confused deputy problem.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)![\[The description of a confused deputy problem.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)![\[The description of a confused deputy problem.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)

-This diagram assumes the following:
+This scenario assumes the following:
 + **AWS1** is your AWS account\.
 + **AWS1:ExampleRole** is a role in your account\.
 This role's trust policy trusts Example Corp by specifying Example Corp's AWS account as the one that can assume the role\.